AnalogJ/drawbridge/README.md

 - Cleanup utility is built-in
 - `drawbridge update` lets you update the binary inplace.
 - Pretty colors.
 The CLI is all colorized to make it easy to skim for errors/warnings
+- Assign memorable aliases to commonly used configurations

 # Getting Started